ChadMcCallum/WordPlay/README.md

 - host in heroku
 - ask client for name when they connect
 	- remember client devices to maintain player profile, avoid having to enter name every time
-- client & main screen disconnect logic
+- client disconnect logic
 	- on client disconnect, remove from main screen
 - change submission logic to a "time-slice" system
 	- clients can submit whatever they want, but the server evaluates all guesses after X seconds - the highest scoring submission gets the points for that timeslice. this prevents lots of players making the game more or less unplayable because of stolen letters
+- moved code to several files:
+	- server2.js - kicks off the express and socket.io servers, binds wordplay-router
+	- wordplay-router.js - logic for initial connections
+	- wordplay-game.js - all the server-side game logic, handles game and client events
+	- wordplay-client.js - server-side client logic, handles guess submissions
+	- wordplay-mirror.js - client for game hosts, doesn't do anything (yet)
+- replace letters in place instead of appending to end

 Ideas:
-- refactor the code to be much better than it is
+- refactor client code and html
-	- move game logic to its own class
-- add letters to client screen, let them use them instead of the keyboard (thanks matt!)
+- add letters to client screen, let player use letters instead of the keyboard (thanks matt!)
-    - not sure if possible, cause we'd be removing letters and have to reset input box every time letters are used by anyone
+	- would need to reset input & letters on gamestate update
-- client & main screen disconnect logic
+- main screen disconnect logic
 	- on main screen disconnect, inform all clients
 - more information on client
 	- "how to play" text